Phantom-fs/Java-Programming-and-Software-Engineering-Fundamentals/(2) Java Programming: Solving Problems with Software/Week 2/Programs/FindingGeneAndIO/README.md

     ReadDNA2.txt
     gene.txt

- dna files can be used during running of program to check for DNA, and gene file is the sample output
+ dna files are sample and can be used during running of program to check for gene etc. The gene file is the sample output produced by the program